Matilda Bevan lives and works in Northumberland

 Artist’s statement, October 2020

 A dialogue with working materials and how they perform, alongside a wish to develop particular images that compel, are repeated elements in Matilda Bevan’s practice, that includes collage, painting, drawing, and monoprinting.
 A cherished regard for art history informs choices she makes in inventing forms, design, or meaning.
-The work of historical British landscape painters such as John Crome (1768-1821) have become subjects of study for Matilda Bevan, she makes her own interpretations of their painted responses to their time and place.
+The works of historical British landscape painters such as John Crome (1768-1821) have become subjects of study for Matilda Bevan, she makes her own interpretations of their painted responses to their time and place.
 Nostalgia is present in her practice, it is a desire to evoke the consciousness before our current era, in which the hand-made was prevalent.
 This she aims to achieve through playing out her own contemporary gesture and mark making within a source image that has the potential to collapse the division between a historic time or distant place and the here and now.

 The works are small in scale and fairly quickly made rather than being subject to revision and reworking over time, and usually, a piece that is finished does not have obvious connections with the one that comes after, or before it.
 It could almost be compared to a person taking photographs, apparently unrelated snapshots, documenting something unknowable but felt.
 They do have in common a celebration of the qualities of materials used in their making, and a particular palette of colours acting as a keyboard, inviting another layer of emotive resonance in the viewer.